Early Childhood Philosophy

 The Instructional Approach

-Desired Outcomes & Benefits
+Desired Outcomes & Benefits of attending Pre-school

 - Children have positive social skills including positive social relationships.